carriercomm/Neophytos/README.md

 Technical Limitations Of Client And Server
 =====
-_When I refer to stashing I am refering to the ability to create an one or more alternative data streams each with meta-data._

 _When I refer to meta-data I am refering to the ability to tag a file with an variable sized byte header._

-If you use the byte 0xff as the first byte in a directory name you will be unable to use the stashing features of the client.
-The stashing is implemented completely by the client.
-The server is unaware of stashing.
-You can however modify the client and circumvent this limitation.
-I implemented it this way to balance between performance, or so I intended to do so.
-It is possible to make this limitation only apply to the very first directory of a path but it requires a little work which I have not done quite yet.

 The server at this time is expected to support a filename of at least a length of 255 bytes.
 If you use UTF-16 that means you can have a filename length of 128 bytes.
 If you use UTF-8 it can vary.
-This is the maximum supported filename length of the EXT4 file system on linux.
+That 255 byte limit is the maximum supported filename length of the EXT4 file system on linux.
 The server does not enforce this limitation, but instead the OS and file system that the server is running on and manipulating files on does.
 If your OS has no limitation then it is solely dependant on the file system you are using such as NTFS, NFS, EXT, and any other.
+And, if they have no limit then the server has no limit.

-The server places no maximum length on filenames or paths but it does place a limitation on the maximum message size at around 4MB currently.
+The server technically places no maximum length on filenames or paths but it does place a limitation on the maximum message size at around 4MB currently.
 This means if your filename is 3MB in length then you only have 1MB left for data and that might slighlty impact uploading speed.

-The client using stashing expects the very first directory to be 253 bytes at most.
-The larger the stash identifier (no matter numeric or byte string) the more is subtracted from the 255 limit (unless your OS and FS supports longer directory names).
-The standard client currently uses a 64-bit big endian integer to represent the revision identifier which is unix time in seconds.
-This is done by not using the value 255 in any byte position.

-Let us talk about the first directory name as it means something different that what would normaly be expected.
-When you push files you can specify the `--rpath`.
-This means just what you would imagine.
-It is a prefix to the remote path.
-So for example if you use `--lpath=/home/dave/documents` and `/home/dave/documents` looks like this:

-    /home/dave/documents
-        /workstuff/...
-        /homestuff/...
-        /manuals/...
-        /armx86x64/..
-        /companyreport.pdf

-If you use `--rpath=dave-documents` then the client will do this:

-    /dave-documents/workstuff/...
-    /dave-documents/homestuff/...
-    /dave-documents/manuals/...
-    /dave-documents/arm86x64/...
-    /dave-documents/companyreport.pdf

-This is very useful as it allows you to not only prefix a path, but it can also be used to only pull from certain remote paths.
-The `--rpath` serves as a target identifier and a remote path prefix.
-You can treat `--rpath` like a path, group name, target name, or whatever you like.

-The client implements stashing (alternative data streams) by prefixing something this to the path once the `--rpath` prefix is added.
-This something is the byte `0xff`.
-It only does it for the very first directory.
-The client also uses a 64-bit big-endian unix time in seconds after the `0xff`.
-So if you stashed a file like `/dave-documents/armx86x64/intelmanual.pdf` it will be turned into something like this `/\xff\x34\xe3\x23\x87dave-documents/armx86x64/intelmanual.pdf`.
-As you can see now the exact same file is stored but under a prefix.

-So you say that seems easy right?
-Well, if you dont use `--rpath` you do not get a prefix so instead the remote server directory would look like this:

-        /workstuff/...
-        /homestuff/...
-        /manuals/...
-        /armx86x64/..
-        /companyreport.pdf

-Which is not the greatest idea in the world, but it will work.
-But, how will it stash a file?
-Well, a stashed file would look like this:

-    \xff\x34\xe3\x23\x32\xff/companyreport.pdf
-    \xff\x34\xe3\x24\x32workstuff/...
-    \xff\x34\xe3\x24\x32homestuff/...
-    \xff\x34\xe3\x24\x32manuals/...
-    \xff\x34\xe3\x24\x32armx86x64/...

-It treated the base directories like you would expect, but for the base files it prefixed them with the directory name `\xff`.
-So it essentially named the directory `\xff`.

-The major point here is that it is a great idea to use `--rpath` even if you only do things like `--rpath=dave-documents`, `--rpath=companypc-0392`, or `--rpath=serverpc-9382`.
-However, in order to keep flexibility in place you can if you so desire to omit any `--rpath` but you will actually limit future flexibility.
-There are times with an omitted `--rpath` can be quite useful such as downloading/pulling the entire repository of files or other things (and along with filters).
+Also, if your filename is 4MB in length then there would be no room for anything else.

+_The stashing feature is implemented using a specialy named sub-directory in your root directory which is able to store files that have been deleted in the event you need to recover them.
+I abandoned my original method for stashing files so I do not have any details on the new method as this time._

 Let us talk a moment about meta data and how it works.
 The meta data is really just data except it describes one or more things about a file.
 The meta data support is partially implemented by